Introduction

 Automotive

-ML will revolutionize the automotive industry in coming years.
+ML will revolutionize the automotive industry in the coming years.
 Algorithms already make possible the perception and decision making for self-driving vehicles, but there are still a lot more to discover.

 Conclusion